CSB-KUL/yMap/README.md

-The post-translational modifications in yMap are collected from different repositories like UniProt and sources with annotated PTMs like PTMcode 2.0 and PTMfunc, for more details, see README file.
+The post-translational modifications in yMap are collected from different repositories like UniProt and sources with annotated PTMs like PTMcode 2.0 and PTMfunc, for more details, see below.

-In a user friendly way, it generates a "final-report" file to report all the non-synonymous mutations that overlaps or falls inside the above mentioned proteins functional regions.
+In a user friendly three steps, it generates a "final-report" file to report all the non-synonymous mutations that overlaps or falls inside the above mentioned proteins functional regions.
 The final-report is complemented with two other files; enrichment and visualsation id file